eclipse-sumo/sumo/docs/web/docs/NETEDIT.md

 ![](images/InspectMode4.png)Width of lane changed (gaps will disappear upon triggering recomputation with **F5**)

+#### Generic Parameters
+Most simulation objects support [Generic Parameters](Simulation/GenericParameters.md) to express custom user data and supplemental configurations.
+They can be edited with the 'Edit parameters' dialog wich is accessible with the 'Edit parameters' button.

+In inspect mode, a serialized form of the parameters is also given.
+In this form, all parameters are concatenated using the '=' sign between key and value and by using the '|' sign between parameters.
+Serialization of key value pars that use these separating characters in their key or value is currently not supported by NETEDIT (though peritted by SUMO).
+The serialized form is useful in select mode when selecting objects with a particular parameter.

 #### Edge template

 When inspecting an edge, the extra buttons *set Edge ... as Template*